-Keywords: engagement partner identification; audit quality; auditor's report; treatment and control groups
+Keywords: engagement partner identification; audit quality; auditor's report

 Suggested Citation: Suggested Citation